Armenia–Azerbaijan relations in the Eurovision Song Contest: 2012 contest

-On 7 March 2012, Armenia announced that the country would withdraw from the 2012 contest.
-The EBU stated that it was "truly disappointed" with Armenia's withdrawal, and that "despite the efforts of the EBU and the Host Broadcaster to ensure a smooth participation for the Armenian delegation in this year's Contest, circumstances beyond our control lead to this unfortunate decision." İTV General Director Ismayil Omarov expressed his regret about Armenia's withdrawal, believing that the country's presence could have been a "joint peace message to the world."
-Local politician Ali Ahmadov also criticized the Armenian delegation for its decision, stating that "[its] refusal to take part in such a respected contest will cause even further damage to the already damaged image of Armenia."
-Due to its late withdrawal, Armenia was required to pay its entry fee, plus a fine totalling half the value of the entry fee.
+On 7 March 2012, AMPTV announced that it would withdraw from the 2012 contest.
+The EBU stated that it was "truly disappointed" with their withdrawal, and that "despite the efforts of the EBU and the Host Broadcaster to ensure a smooth participation for the Armenian delegation in this year's contest, circumstances beyond our control lead to this unfortunate decision." İTV General Director Ismayil Omarov expressed his regret about AMPTV's withdrawal, believing that the Armenian presence could have been a "joint peace message to the world."
+Azerbaijani politician Ali Ahmadov also criticized the Armenian broadcaster for its decision, stating that "[its] refusal to take part in such a respected contest will cause even further damage to the already damaged image of Armenia."
+Due to its late withdrawal, AMPTV was required to pay its entry fee, plus a fine totalling half the value of the entry fee.